How Children Learn Best

 Our Speaking and Listening Approach

 Speaking and listening is at the heart of learning, contributing to the development of social, personal, educational skills.
-At The Brook we establish a climate in which every child’s talk is valued and seen as an essential vehicle for their learning journey as soon as they start school.
+At the Brook Infant School we establish a climate in which every child’s talk is valued and seen as an essential vehicle for their learning journey as soon as they start school.
 Children are encouraged to share their own interests with others through bringing achievements and experiences from home into school.
 Through our creative approach with our literacy teaching, children are given many experiences to respond through drama and the spoken word.